 In all examinations of witnesses before an examiner, in divorce and annulment of marriage proceedings, conducted by written interrogatories or viva voce, it shall be the duty of the examiner to remain in the same room with the witnesses throughout the taking of the testimony.
 The examiner shall examine or cross-examine any and all witnesses, notwithstanding the witnesses may have been examined by counsel, whenever in his judgment such examination or cross-examination is proper or necessary for a full presentation of the true facts in the case.
-It shall also be the duty of the examiner to report to the Court any irregularities or unusual circumstances in the taking of the testimony or in the conduct of the proceedings.
+It shall also be the duty of the examiner to report to the Court any irregularities or unusual circumstances in the taking of the testimony or in the conduct of the proceedings (added May 25, 1948).

-So soon as the examination of witnesses before the examiner shall be concluded, the original depositions, with all vouchers, documents, or other papers filed with the examiner as evidence, shall be put together in proper order and form, so as to be convenient for reference and use, and be authenticated by certificate and signature of the examiner, and by him enclosed, with the titling of the cause endorsed thereon, and filed with the Clerk of the Court, without delay; he shall also return properly authenticated all other exhibits filed with him as evidence.
+So soon as the examination of witnesses before the examiner shall be concluded, the original depositions, with all vouchers, documents, or other papers filed with the examiner as evidence, shall be put together in proper order and form, so as to be convenient for reference and use, and be authenticated by certificate and signature of the examiner, and by him enclosed, with the . titling of the cause endorsed thereon, and filed with the